GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

 # WordPress website hosted on an Amazon EC2 instance

+## What is an Amazon EC2 instance?
+An Amazon EC2 instance is a virtual server in Amazon's Elastic Compute Cloud (EC2) for running applications on the Amazon Web Services (AWS) infrastructure.
+Amazon provides various types of instances with different configurations of CPU, memory, storage and networking resources to suit user needs.
+Each type is available in various sizes to address specific workload requirements.

 You must have an existing AWS account.
 Every resource we use will be under free tier. ***Free tier: In your first year includes 750 hours of t2.micro (or t3.micro in the Regions in which t2.micro is unavailable) instance usage on free tier AMIs per month, 30 GiB of EBS storage, 2 million IOs, 1 GB of snapshots, and 100 GB of bandwidth to the internet***.
 - Sign into the AWS management console and ensure that you are in the N.Virginia(us-east-1) region.
 - Go to the EC2 [dashboard](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstances:) and click the orange 'Launch Instance' button.